pogechi/pogechi.github.io/_portfolio/portfolio-1.md

 ---
-title: "Work on automotive battery packs"
+title: "Automotive battery packs"
 excerpt: "Summer 2022 in Cosio Valtellino, Italy<br/><img src='/images/Group Picture.jpg'>"
 collection: portfolio
 ---

-Picture taken at the end of a successful test with an external supplier.
+Picture taken at the end of a successful set of tests with an external supplier.